Jinhae Line: Decline and end of passenger service

 On April 21, 1986, Tongjebu Station was renamed to Tonghae Station.
 On June 1, 2006, the Saemaeul train service between Dongdaegu and Jinhae began, and on November 1, 2006, the Jinhae Line commuter train service was discontinued.
 During the time when commuter trains were in operation, Tonghae Station was listed on the railway distance chart as a passenger-handling station, but it was not actually in use.
 Additionally, while a commuter train did operate, passengers were unable to board or disembark there.

 The Jinhae Line mainly operated commuter and temporary tourist trains, but after the commuter service was discontinued on November 1, 2006, there were no regular trains except for the Daegu-departing Saemaeul trains connected with the KTX.
 By 2007, none of the stations on the Jinhae Line, except for Jinhae Station and Sinchangwon Station, handled passenger services.

 In 2012, the Daegu-to-Jinhae trains were discontinued, mainly due to the extension of KTX high-speed rail service to Masan Station which mostly killed off demand.
 After that, diesel commuter trains ran from one end of the line to the other end designated as Mugunghwa-ho trains.
 The service, going from Jinhae to Masan Station, cost more than forty times than the railway earned from ticket sales, with only two people per day using the trains by 2015.
-Finally being designated as a line to be closed in 2014, on February 2, 2015 the last regular serviced train arrived at Jinhae Station.
+Finally being designated as a line to be closed in 2014, on February 2, 2015, the last regular serviced train arrived at Jinhae Station.
 Following the arrival of chartered trains for the Cherry Blosson festival that April, no passenger trains arrived in the Jinhae Line since then as of 2024.

+Planning is underway since 2024 to reuse the track as a metro railway to be serviced by hydrogen-powered trams.